danmenjivar/personalwebsite/content/posts/2020-06-22-linux-cheat-sheet.md

 | apt-get update                     | updates the package listings          |
 | apt-get upgrade                    | upgrades packages with newer versions |

-### Installing packages that are not in the repository by manually downloading files
+### Installing packages that are not in the repository by manually downloading files:
 1. In a web browser, navigate to the download page of the program
 2. Download & save the correct package based on your distro and architecture (.deb for Debian)
 3. sudo dpkg -i ./<filepath of debian package>

 ## File Permissions & Ownership
 ### Understanding file permissions

 After running `ls -l` on a directory you should get something like this: